hicham-elkamouni/MegaStore_Marketplace_API/README.md

 - To avoid XSS attacks, try to use attribute validations at the back end + regular expressions) Create the Class Diagram related to the creation of the MarketPlace Propose an adequate project management scheme with a tool like Jira or Trello...

-Send an email (myoussefsbai@simplon.co) of the report of your brief with the explanations on the blocking points of the brief and the adopted solutions
 ```
 ## Learning methods
 ```